gkoh/pico-cec/README.md

 # Design
 ## Hardware
 The hardware connections are extremely simple.
 Both HDMI CEC and the Pico are 3.3V obviating the need for level shifters.
+The DDC bus (for EDID) is I2C and 5V, however, the Pico appears to be 5V tolerant.

 Additionally, we rely on the GPIO input/output impedance states to read or drive the CEC bus.
+DDC is I2C requiring data and clock lines.
-In doing so we only need 2 wires:
+Thus, we need to directly connect four wires:
 * HDMI CEC pin 13 direct to a GPIO
 * HDMI CEC ground pin 17 direct to GND
+* HDMI DDC clock pin 15 direct to SCL
+* HDMI DDC data pin 16 direct to SDA

 For the Seeed Studio XIAO RP2040:
 * HDMI pin 13 --> D10
 * HDMI pin 17 --> GND
+* HDMI pin 15 --> D5
+* HDMI pin 16 --> D4

 After this we:
 * connect `Pico-CEC` to the HDMI output of the PC